Ground Control (video game): Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
-Jim Preston of NextGen said of the game, "Gorgeous, intuitive and simple, it's an RTS for the action fan."
+Jim Preston of NextGen was positive to its gameplay and graphics, and called the game "gorgeous", "intuitive", and "simple".

 The staff of Computer Games Magazine nominated it for their 2000 "Real-time Strategy Game of the Year" award, whose winner remains unknown.
 It was a runner-up for GameSpy's "2000 Strategy Game of the Year" award, which ultimately went to The Sims.
 The staff wrote: "Great graphics, great sound, and great multiplayer -- what's not to like?"
 The game was nominated for the "Best Graphics, Technical" and "Strategy Game of the Year" awards at GameSpot's Best and Worst of 2000 Awards, both of which went to Giants: Citizen Kabuto and Shogun: Total War.
 It was also nominated for the RTS Game of the Year award at the CNET Gamecenter Computer Game Awards for 2000, which went to Sacrifice.

 In 2003, writer Mark H. Walker reported that the game "didn't sell".
 He placed its sales at "a few tens of thousands of copies".